SvenWesterbeek/DeHNSSo/README.md

 DeHNSSo requires several inputs that describe the basic state flow field, the numerical domain and grid, and an inflow boundary condition among others.
 This data should be provided in dimensionless form.
 The reference values should be provided in BF.
 The contents of these structs should carry specific names.
 These structs can be summarized as follows:

-1. BF - Base flow domain, grid, velocity field, and reference values
+1. _BF_ - Base flow domain, grid, velocity field, and reference values
-2. Grid - numerical domain and discretization
+2. _Grid_ - numerical domain and discretization
-3. Stab - Mode specifications, spectral truncation, and inflow data
+3. _Stab_ - Mode specifications, spectral truncation, and inflow data
-4. Opt - Solver options such as outflow buffer specifications and inflow amplitude rate of increase.
+4. _Opt_ - Solver options such as outflow buffer specifications and inflow amplitude rate of increase.

 These structures will be discussed in detail below to help you make your own input files.

 ### BF <a id="bf"></a>

-BF contains the base flow data, the grid on which it is defined, and the reference values for nondimensionalization.
+_BF_ contains the base flow data, the grid on which it is defined, and the reference values for nondimensionalization.
 This data can be provided in a structured, unstructured grid, or vector format.

-This data does not need to be presented on the same grid as presented in the Grid struct as the data will be interpolated onto the numerical grid within DeHNSSo using the griddata function (method = 'cubic').
+This data does not need to be presented on the same grid as presented in the _Grid_ struct as the data will be interpolated onto the numerical grid within DeHNSSo using the griddata function (method = 'cubic').
 The numerical domain cannot exceed the domain of the base flow.
-In the table below, the required contents of BF are described.
-In short, BF.X and BF.Y describe the locations where base flow quantities are described.
-BF.U, BF.V and BF.W describe the velocities in $x$, $y$ and $z$ respectively.
-Then, the BF.dxU, BF.dxV, BF.dxW, BF.dyU, BF.dyV, and BF.dyW describe the streamwise and wall-normal derivatives of the aforementioned velocities.
-Lastly, BF.lref, BF.Uref, BF.nu and BF.Re are the reference values and corresponding Reynolds number defined as .
+In the table below, the required contents of _BF_ are described.
+In short, _BF.X_ and _BF.Y_ describe the locations where base flow quantities are described. _BF.U_, _BF.V_ and _BF.W_ describe the velocities in $x$, $y$ and $z$ respectively.
+Then, the _BF.dxU_, _BF.dxV_, _BF.dxW_, _BF.dyU_, _BF.dyV_, and _BF.dyW_ describe the streamwise and wall-normal derivatives of the aforementioned velocities.
+Lastly, _BF.lref_, _BF.Uref_, _BF.nu_ and _BF.Re_ are the reference values and corresponding Reynolds number defined as $Re = l_{ref}\times U_{ref}/\nu$.

 | Name | Content | Unit | Size |
 | --- | --- | --- | --- |